poojan/symbiosis.js/README.md

 edit.name = 'Batman';
 edit.commit(); //returns a promise. updates the persons fields with the data from the edit
 //if conflicts with the model arises, use the properties conflictHandlers to solve it.
-If the conflict is not resolved automatically a rejection will be thrown, and it is up to the developer to handle the rejection and return the new value. person.save(); //will check the models changed fields and eventually do an update trough an adapter
+//If the conflict is not resolved automatically a rejection will be thrown,
+//and it is up to the developer to handle the rejection and return the new value. person.save(); //will check the models changed fields and eventually do an update trough an adapter

 //Custom methods